MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/samples/acrylic.md

 The feature is enabled by adding the _AcrylicHelpr.cs_ script to your object and in Unity's shader menu under `Graphics Tools/Experimental/Acrylic`, pick one of the shader options.
-For more information about this, have a look at the [Acrylic documentation](../acrylic.md).
+For more details have a look at the [Acrylic layer system](acrylic.md).

 ## Acrylic in real-time